On OOP and Active Record

 I'm a huge fan o Sandi Metz, I have watched some of her recorded talks multiple times, the most recent one was called "Polly want a message" and it's also my favorite so far (if this is a reference to a Nirvana song, I like it even more).

-In that talk, she goes on refactoring some code into smaller objects, and giving them appropriate names.
+In that talk, she goes on refactoring some code into smaller objects and giving them appropriate names.
 Eventually, she gets into this a very nice design with no branching in code (conditionals), which leads to easily testable code.
 I like it a lot.

 One thing that got me thinking was that "Listing" class.
 She has talked about such classes before in other talks.
 I remember another talk where she mentions that "the controller should only talk to a single class".
 Well, the Listing is that class (I think).

-Recently, in a podcast they explored that view a bit more, and it was confirmed that this is indeed the class that the controller should talk to.
+Recently, in a podcast, they explored that view a bit more, and it was confirmed that this is indeed the class that the controller should talk to.

 During the interview, they go over another example referring to a ReconcilableCharges class that talks to the AR models (or objects that respond to messages sent to the AR models).
-She even goes into folder structure and states that these are the only classes allowed to interact with the AR models.
+She even goes into the folder structure and states that these are the only classes allowed to interact with the AR models.